emma-lynch-erl/transportation_project/README.md

 # TDSP Project

 ## Overview
-This project analyzes transportation trends using data provided by the Department of Transportation.
-The goal was to identify patterns in traffic flow and transportation usage, and summarize key findings through visualizations.
+This is a guided project completed through the Northeast Big Data Innovation Hub (NEBDHub), National Student Data Corps (NSDC), and U.S. Department of Transportation Federal Highway Administration.
+Using Python and libraries like pandas, matplotlib, and seaborn, the analysis uncovers insights that can help inform better transportation planning and decision-making.

 ## Project Files
 - `tdsp_project.py` – The main Python script used to clean, analyze, and visualize the transportation data.